euro-cordex/data-processing-guide/README.md

 # **Data Processing Guide**

+For a compiled html version, see here: http://136.172.63.17/DataProcessingGuide

+For the source files, go here: https://git.gerics.de/DataProcessing/DataProcessingGuide

+## How to contribute

+You are very welcome to contribute your knowledge!
+You can simply click on the chapter you want to contribute to or make up a new one.
+There is also lots of examples of how to format nicely although it's not important and can be done later...

 ## Introduction to Regional Climate Change Assessment and Uncertainty Analysis
 *Notes to the lecture of Torsten Weber and Arne Kriegsmann (original slides can be found in arcdoc)*